ainamardhia/dokumen-ai/README.md

 <video controls src="DokumenAI-video.mp4" title="Title"></video>

-_Click the video above to see how the app works._
+_Note: Since the video on how the app works cannot be seen here, please click on the file **DokumenAI-video.mp4**._

 ### Component Roles